AnilRK88/Mini-Project-1/3D Wire Shaping Machine/readme.txt

 Problem Statement:
 It is tough and time consuming to bend and shape wires manually.
-We hope to solve the issue by automating the process.
+We hope to solve the issue by automating the process using CNC concept.

 Objectives:
 To design the various components used in the machine.